Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

 .. note::
   The first line of the output file contains the number of particles.
 The second line contains the “lattice” description, useful when using ovito.

-YAML example: Replaces MPIIO Output files with xyz files.
+YAML example: Replaces MPIIO output files with xyz files.

 .. code-block:: yaml